eferrea/BCI-Master/README.md

 **Content of the package**

 1. A Matlab BCI framework (BCImat).
-2. A c++ project (TrackM) implementing a task controller for testing the Matlab BCI framework in closed-loop fashion.
+2. A c++ project (TrackM) implementing a task controller for testing the Matlab BCI framework in a closed-loop fashion.

 **Purpose of the BCI framework (BCIMat)**

 BCImat is a Matlab GUI-based program implementing a Brain-Computer Interface (BCI) decoder interpreting movement intentions from intracortical neural activity and converting them into cursor movements.
 Neural activity is provided via two types of interface:
-1. a simulated set of cosine tuned neurons for testing purposes (simulation mode) before using it under real brain control,
+1. a simulated set of cosine tuned neurons (Georgopoulos et al. 1982) for testing purposes (simulation mode) before using it under real brain control,
 2. a real neural interface using Blackrock 128 channel recording system (Blackrock Microsystems, Salt Lake City, USA, https://www.blackrockmicro.com/) via their cbmex code for real intracortical control (application mode).

 In the actual version, the "Statistics and Machine Learning Toolbox" is needed.
 In future releases, I will remove dependencies from this toolbox.